 The Message Broker service offered by ITS Campus Solutions.

-Functionality implemented by the university’s Two-Factor Authentication solution which reduces the number of times an individual needs to authenticate.
+Functionality implemented by the university’s Multi-Factor Authentication solution which reduces the number of times an individual needs to authenticate.
 For more information, see the knowledge article KB0017380: What is the “remember me” feature?

 SailPoint IdentityIQ (IIQ) provides group- and role-based authorization management services for the university.
 See the IAM Modernization Program for more information.